-UW Health's Neuromuscular Program, located at UW Hospital and Clinics in Madison, Wisconsin, addresses both the diagnostic and therapeutic aspects of nerve and muscle disorders.
+UW Health's Neuromuscular Program addresses both the diagnostic and therapeutic aspects of nerve and muscle disorders.
 Services are delivered by a collaborative team of physicians and other health care providers with expertise in neuromuscular disease.

 Some of the conditions that are evaluated by the Neuromuscular Program team are:

 - Symptoms of sensory changes, muscle weakness, etc.

 - Anterior horn cell disorders (e.g., amyotrophic lateral sclerosis or ALS)